 Other projects

 Since 2017, I’ve been the administrator of Seattle’s Pittsburgh Steelers Meetup Group, one of the country’s largest groups for Steelers fans.
-We meet up to watch games at the Ballard Loft.
+We watch games at Slim Goody Sports Bar in Ballard.

 In 2020, as the COVID-19 epidemic forced companies to rethink their office strategy, I wrote Work From Home Forever, a list of companies that permit at least employees to WFH in perpetuity.
 I welcome additions and corrections on its Github repository.